Is It Worth Getting a Doctorate in Education (EdD)?

 4. You Prefer Practical Applications Over Philosophical Doctoral Coursework

 If pondering about abstract concepts is not your preferred learning experience, then a Doctor of Education may be a fit for you.
-While studies do typically include some critical examination of theoretical constructs, EdD students (unlike their PhD counterparts) are more focused on practical coursework geared toward finding solutions that can be applied in the moment within their organizations.
-Because practitioner-based EdD coursework and research are emphasized, program instructors have usually spent time working in the fields that they are teaching about.
+While studies typically include some critical examination of theoretical constructs, EdD students (unlike their PhD counterparts) are more focused on practical coursework geared toward developing solutions that can be applied immediately within their organizations.
+Because practitioner-based EdD coursework and research are emphasized, program instructors typically have worked in the fields they teach.

 Benefits of a Doctor of Education